-How To Reduce DHT In The Scalp Naturally WITHOUT Any Medications?
+How to Reduce DHT in the Scalp Naturally WITHOUT Any Medications!
 By Febron

 Today we are going to be talking about natural ways to reduce DHT in your scalp.

 The hormone DHT, which stands for dihydrotestosterone is produced in the body and is responsible for the type of hair loss I just described.
 If DHT goes unchecked and it accumulates in great amounts in the body, it will ultimately lead to baldness.
 DHT accrues in the scalp region and shrinks the hair follicles, which will eventually lead to the death of those hair follicles.
-Now you might be asking.
-Yourself, will this happen to me?
-Some people are lucky and never have to worry about this as DHT is hereditary.
+Now you might be asking yourself, "Will this happen to me?"
+Some people are lucky and never have to worry about this, as DHT is hereditary.
 You may or may not have a genetic predisposition to having high levels of DHT in your body.
-It’s not 100 percent certain but a good rule of thumb is if there are multiple people in your family with baldness or hair loss, you have a good chance of going bald or suffering from hair loss.
+It’s not 100 percent certain, but a good rule of thumb is if there are multiple people in your family with baldness or hair loss, you have a good chance of going bald or suffering from hair loss.
 Let’s talk about some natural therapies to help fight back and reduce the chance of YOU accumulating high levels of DHT on your scalp.
 I’ve broken it down into three MAIN categories for today’s video.
 Increasing blood circulation, providing essential nutrients, and things to avoid in daily life.

-Great, now let’s finish up this video by talking about some activities you’ll want to stay away from to help fight hair loss due to the accumulation of DHT on the scalp.
-Make sure to get good sleep.
-A solid 8 hours of sleep is recommended to help keep your hair healthy and strong.
-Try to stay away from stressful situation, stress can cause great strain on your hair and increase DHT levels in the body.
+Try to stay away from stressful situations, as stress can cause great strain on your hair and increase DHT levels in the body.
 Keep calm when stress arises or give yourself some time to meditate daily.
 Exercising on a regular basis helps combat increasing DHT and it’s a proven stress reliever.
-Don’t smoke tobacco.
-If you haven’t started smoking yet, please don’t start!
-Your hair will thank you.
-If you’re already a smoker, try and break the habit to ensure you’re giving your hair the best chance at being full and thick!